-The staff of Standard College works hard to maintain strict confidentiality of your records and health information.
-However, in order for us to assure your safety in clinical setting and meet the contract requirement of our clinical agencies, the school must keep certain information on file.
-They must also provide the affiliating clinical agencies with requested information from your file.
-This includes information such as immunization status, history of any medical condition that may need to be monitored, TB result, criminal record report, and CPR certification.
+Standard College maintains strict confidentiality of student's records and health information.
+However, to assure student's safety in clinical setting and meet the contract requirement of the clinical agencies, the school must keep certain information on file.
+The school must also provide the affiliating clinical agencies with the requested information from a student's file.
+This includes information such as immunization status, history of any medical condition that may need to be monitored, TB result, criminal record report, drug test result, and CPR certification.